fortunejs/fortune/README.md

 Currently *alpha* software.
 Things will break, check the [changelog](http://fortunejs.com/changelog/).

-## Key Concepts
+## Key Features

-- **Define record types and get CRUD + hypermedia for free.**
+- Define record types and get CRUD + hypermedia for free.
-- The adapter provides a common interface for interacting with data storage.
+- Provide an adapter for data storage, allowing data to be backed by anything from text files to distributed databases.
-- The serializer parses requests and renders responses, networking optional.
+- Handle I/O via a standard serializer interface, be agnostic about implementation.
-- The dispatcher maps to a stateless protocol (typically HTTP), with events as side effects.
+- Map to a stateless protocol (typically HTTP), with events as side effects.

 ## Example